 Advanced winter mountaineering course program:

-Day 1 (Monday): meeting in Krakow/pick up from the airport, 2 hours drive to the Tatra Mountains, 2,5 hours hike to the hut, re-cap on maps, compass, GPS skills, lecture about how to choose right clothes for winter.
+Early meeting in Krakow/pick up from the airport, 2 hours drive to the Tatra Mountains, 2 hours hike to the hut, lecture about how to choose right clothes for winter mountaineering course.

-Please note that program is subject to change due to weather conditions or other factors.
-If you think you are not ready for this type of intense course check our winter skills course!
+- Please note that program is subject to change due to weather conditions or other factors.

 Where: Tatra Mountains, Poland

 - Flights and transport: You are responsible for booking your own flight to the place where we run our course.
 Flights to Poland are at the average price of €120 return (check budget airlines Wizzair and Ryanair).
-Please book your flight to Krakow airport.
-From Krakow, you can take a regular bus to Zakopane.
-To maximise your time and have stress-free travel I strongly recommend to fly back the day after the course (Saturday).
+Please book your flight to Kraków airport.
+From Kraków, you can take a regular bus to Zakopane.
+To maximize your time and have stress-free travel I strongly recommend to fly back the day after the course (Saturday).
 Zakopane is a busy resort and traffic jams occur very often despite very good transport.
-I’m happy to pick you up from Krakow airport as long as you come on the first day of the course at early morning and fly back on Saturday.
-Getting from Zakopane to mountain hut “Morskie Oko” is quite easy. (*all prices are subject to exchange rate fluctuations)
+I’m happy to pick you up from the airport as long as you come on the first day of the course at early morning and fly back on Saturday evening.

-- Experience needed: To be able to take part in this course you should have summer walking experience, good outdoor climbing experience, ability to belay and tie knots would be desirable.
+- Experience needed: To be able to take part in this course you should have summer walking experience, outdoor climbing experience, ability to belay and tie knots would be desirable.
 Good fitness level required.
-Check as well our winter skills course.

 - Required personal clothes for winter mountaineering course: mountaineering boots suitable for C1 or C2 (semi-automatic) crampons, gaiters, waterproof jacket and trousers, softshell trousers, insulated jacket, base layers, warm fleece, warm socks, warm external gloves, thin inner gloves, hat or balaclava, head torch, flask, good backpack (this is an absolute minimum).